-

 Why it matters

-Malaria remains a significant global burden of disease,2 infecting nearly 230 million people worldwide in 2019 alone, with an estimated 409,000 deaths.
-New, effective vaccines are urgently needed to address this threat.1
+Malaria remains a significant global burden of disease,2 infecting 247 million people worldwide in 2021 alone, with an estimated 619, 000 deaths.
+Developing additional malaria vaccines is urgently needed to address this threat.1

-R21 has been evaluated in safety and efficacy trials in both adults and children.
+R21 has been evaluated in safety and efficacy trials in both adults and children.1

 *Investigational vaccine created and trial sponsored by University of Oxford in collaboration with Serum Institute of India, with Matrix-M adjuvant.